nabikatomohiro/SEMC/README.md

 ## Compiling and Running
 We did numerical experiments in four problem settings: Sampling from artificial multimodal distribution, Spectral deconvolution(K=3), Spectral deconvolution(K=4) and Exhaustive search.
 Each source code is in the multimodal_samling/src, spectral_deconvolution/src, spectral_deconvolution_K_4/src and exhaustive_seach/src directory, respectively.

-To complie and run, go to the */src　directory, compile with "g++ "file_name.cpp" -O3 -fopenmp", and run ./a.out.
+To complie and run, go to the */src　directory, compile with "g++ file_name.cpp -O3 -fopenmp", and run ./a.out.
 Each .cpp file in */src folders are as follows:

 - emc_*_base.cpp
   - For calculating baseline by REMC.